 Without imposing, the bill should be able to monitor efforts of other NGOs and corporate entities and provide an effective venue for pooled resources and efforts based on voluntary cooperation.

-And in the very end, the effectiveness of this “disaster bill” would be proven its real worth on the day when it shall conclude that there is not much more work for it to do as the conditions both natural and societal have improved to a point that no major danger or vulnerability is left for it to attend to on a full time basis.
+And in the very end, the effectiveness of this “disaster bill” would be proven its real worth on the day when it shall conclude that there is not can you get rid of herpes much more work for it to do as the conditions both natural and societal have improved to a point that no major danger or vulnerability is left for it to attend to on a full time basis.
 This is a dream all right but would be sufficient to guide the course of action of any individual, group, institution or organization who would like to address the issue of disaster. #